<< Click to Display Table of Contents >>

-The VisualCron Web API is an alternate way to interact with VisualCron and extract information.
-The settings for controlling ports and enabling the Web API is located in the in the Server settings->Server tab:
+The VisualCron Web API is an alternative way to interact with VisualCron and extract information.

 Allow Web API